-Fully enclosed within the 46,000 acre Green Ridge State Forest, Fifteen Mile Creek offers plenty of access and dramatic scenery.
-For those who want to turn their fishing trip into a weekend or longer, the state forest offers 100 designated primitive campsites with permits available from the Green Ridge State Forest headquarters.
-According to the DNR, campsites 24-49, 100 as well as group sites 1 and 2 are adjacent to the stocked fishing area.
+Fully enclosed within the 46,000-acre Green Ridge State Forest, Fifteen Mile Creek offers plenty of access and dramatic scenery.
+For those who want to turn their fishing trip into a weekend or longer, the state forest offers 100 designated primitive campsites with permits from the Green Ridge State Forest headquarters.
+According to the DNR, campsites 24-49 and 100, as well as group sites 1 and 2, are adjacent to the stocked fishing area.

 The section above I-68 is the easiest to fish.
-The road runs within feet of the creek and the numerous turnouts make access trouble-free.
-The banks are low and the vegetation is reasonably light during the Spring stocking season.
-The creek runs 15 to 20 feet wide, mostly shallow, with deep pools at the bends or in the few places it narrows and gouges a channel in the bottom.
-Small rocks and cobble dominate as the subsurface structure.
-Fishing from the bank is uncomplicated and the small rocks do not present an obstacle to those who want to wade.
-Most of the action occurs at the multiple bridge crossings where construction created deeper holes and easy stocking access.
-In the far northern portion of the stocked area, the amount of water in the creek is minimal.
-The best looking water is available much farther south after the numerous tributaries have had the opportunity to add volume to the flow.
+The road runs within feet of the creek, and the numerous turnouts make access trouble-free.
+The banks are low, and the vegetation is light during the Spring stocking season.
+The creek runs 15 to 20 feet wide, mostly shallow, with deep pools at the bends, or in a few places, it narrows and gouges a channel in the bottom.
+Small rocks and cobbles dominate the subsurface structure.
+Fishing from the bank is uncomplicated, and the small rocks do not hinder those who want to wade.
+Most of the action occurs at the multiple bridge crossings where construction creates deeper holes and easy stocking access.
+In the far northern portion of the stocked area, the water in the creek is minimal.
+The best-looking water is available much farther south after the numerous tributaries have had the opportunity to add volume to the flow.
 However, that does not discourage the insertion of the stocked fish in this stretch.

-Below I-68, the river briefly changes character with sand predominating and the water becoming even more shallow.
+Below I-68, the river briefly changes character, with sand predominating and the water becoming even shallower.
 There continue to be plenty of turnoffs and, during the stocking season, most of these will be heavily populated with anglers.
 Even though the “stocked trout water” line on the map extends the entire distance between I-68 and the town of Little Orleans miles downstream, “posted” signs predominate once you turn left onto Dug Hill Road to rejoin the creek.
 Beyond the fact that the property is posted, the topography prevents access.
-Once the road makes its initial turn to the west away from the stream, it charges up a steep mountainside and runs along a ridge line that is almost 1,000 feet above the stream.
+Once the road turns to the west, away from the stream, it charges up a steep mountainside and runs along a ridge line almost 1,000 feet above the stream.
 Therefore, do not drive farther than the last easy turnout on Fifteen Mile Creek Road.

-Continuing south, to access the Mountain Run location, bump over the rutted, dirt road that runs down a steep ridge line to a broad parking lot adjacent to the river.
-Unless the road has been graded, I recommend using a high clearance vehicle.
-Upstream from this location, Fifteen Mile Creek runs through a narrow valley that offers up dramatic scenery, but no trout.
-It is impossible for the stocking truck to unload above the intersection with the river.
-While some fish will run upstream, most of the trout will be in the pool adjacent to the parking lot and downstream.
+Continuing south to access the Mountain Run location, bump over the rutted dirt road from a steep ridge line to a broad parking lot adjacent to the river.
+Unless the road has been graded, I recommend using a high-clearance vehicle.
+Upstream from this location, Fifteen Mile Creek runs through a narrow valley offering dramatic scenery but no trout.
+The stocking truck can’t unload above the intersection with the river.
+While some fish will run upstream, most trout will be in the pool adjacent to the parking lot and downstream.

 The final access point is at the New Orleans bridge crossing.
 There is a wide turnout on the south side of the bridge with parking for six or seven vehicles.
 At the bridge itself, an island divides the creek with the best access being on the left-hand side.
 The creek remains true to its rocky character at the southern end with the water is running clean and clear.
 The thick vegetation on each bank forces you to wade into the slow-moving stream to fish upstream into the stocked section.